alterationx10/the-rest-of-the-owl/draft_post.md

 > <<< is the alias for compose.
 Compose is similar to andThen.
 It runs the
 > second HTTP application and pipes the output to the first HTTP application.

-Later in the article, we will show an example of composing these wih differing `R` and `E` types.

 ### Server

 At this pont, we have everything needed to start up an instance of our web